skit-ai/dialogy/README.md

 - ✅.
 If your application needs spoken language understanding, you should find little need to write data processing functions.
 - ✅.
 Little to no learning curve, if you know python you know how to use this project.

+## Contrib
+- Go through the docs.
+- Name your branch as "<purpose>/<short-description>". examples:
+    - "feature/hippos_can_fly"
+    - "fix/breathing_water_instead_of_fire"
+    - "docs/chapter_on_mighty_sphinx"
+    - "refactor/limbs_of_mummified_pharao"
+    - "test/my_patience"
+- Make sure tests are added are passing.
+Run `make` at project root.
+Coverage is important aim for 100% unless reviewer agrees.

 ## Future
 - [ ] Duckling parsers and support.
 - [ ] Cookiecutter project installation.
 - [ ] Conversation driven development.